afraenkel/fairness-book/_sources/content/03-harms.md

 regularly argued in the judicial system.

-*Disparate treatment* is the act of treating an individual unfavorably based on one of the protected charactertics listed above.
+*Disparate treatment* is the act of treating an individual unfavorably based on one of the protected characteristics listed above.
 This requires the cause or intent of the action is discriminatory.
 Disparate treatment is illegal in the US under Title VII of the Civil Rights Act.